 Who Should Attend?

-This R workshop is designed for researchers from the cancer immunotherapy and regenerative medicine fields who are looking to gain an understanding of the R scripting language and how it can be utilized for the analysis of biological datasets.
-Note: Spaces are limited and access costs for this training opportunity will be covered by BioCanRx/SCN for successful applicants who complete all components; a charge will be levied for applicants that do not complete the components or attend the sessions (see Conditions below for details).
+This R workshop is designed for research trainees‡ from the cancer immunotherapy and regenerative medicine fields who are looking to gain an understanding of the R scripting language and how it can be utilized for the analysis of biological datasets.
+Note: Spaces are limited and access costs for this training opportunity will be covered by BioCanRx/SCN for successful applicants who complete all components; a charge will be levied for applicants that do not complete the components or attend the sessions (see the Conditions section below for more details).

 The proposed workshop will consist of four online classes presented weekly with small homework assignments.
 By the end of the workshop the attendees will have experience with, and a basic understanding of:

 - The Cancer Genome Atlas Datasets (TCGA) through the TCGAbiolinks R library

 The workshop content will be provided primarily as guided walkthroughs of RStudio notebooks, with time for participant interaction and questions.
 Notebooks will be provided to attendees and annotated in sufficient detail for attendees to run all the analyses content without further support required.
 Any supplemental slides will be provided as PowerPoint files.
 The workshop is not intended to provide comprehensive knowledge of any of the above topics, rather it is intended to provide attendees with direct experience of the use of these tools and resources to enable further independent development.

 Class 2: Data Frames, Libraries, Loading and Saving Data